Skip to main content

 Can I switch between packages without code changes?

-Yes!
-The component API is identical between both packages.
+Yes, with one exception.
+The component API is identical across all packages.
 Simply:

 1. Update which .tgz file is referenced in your package.json